kikoqiu/CR/CR.EN.md

 #### **Theorem 4 (Origin of Light, Matter, and Fields)**
 *   **Discourse:** Light, matter, and fields are the effects of fundamental relationships on the resource field.
-*   **See Also:** Appendix H: A Conception of the Microscopic Computational Structure of Matter and Fields; Appendix I: On the Computational Origin and Ratios of Mass Hierarchy.
+*   **See Also:** Appendix H: The Computational Origin of Matter, Fields, and Light; Appendix I: On the Computational Origin and Ratios of Mass Hierarchy; Appendix J: A Cosmic Evolution Model - A Self-Organizing Ripple Driven by Computational Effects.

 #### **Theorem 5 (Emergence of Uncertainty and its Relation to Computational Complexity)**
 *   **Discourse:** Starting from the core dynamical law of this theory—**Theorem 0 (E² = (m₀c²)² + (pc)²) **—it is possible to logically and rigorously derive a precise, inverse mathematical relationship between a particle's intrinsic uncertainty (Δx, Δp) and its total computational complexity Γ.